What Is Elizabeth Holmes Trying To Prove With Those Black Turtlenecks?

 Elizabeth Holmes is the subject of not one but two documentaries, new podcast The Dropout, and Jennifer Lawrence’s next movie (Adam McKay’s big-screen adaptation of Bad Blood, the bestselling book about her rise and fall by The Wall Street Journal’s John Carreyrou).
 The face behind the once-famed biotech company Theranos first came into the public eye after Carreyrou drew attention to the holes in her blood-testing start-up and essentially proved that Holmes had lied about its true capabilities.

-In other words, we absolutely can't stop talking about this high-profile scammer.
-We want to know if Theranos is still around, about Holmes' natural hair colour, her real voice, and even what happened to her wolf, er, dog.
-We're also really curious what message she was sending — or thought she was sending — with her carefully calculated corporate fashion.
+In other words, we absolutely can't stop talking about this high-profile scammer — Refinery29 included.
+We want to know if Theranos is still around, about Holmes' natural hair color, her voice, and even what happened to her wolf, er, dog.
+And, over here at R29 Style, we're really curious what message she was sending — or thought she was sending — with her carefully calculated corporate fashion.

 Advertisement